 How you pay is more of a personal decision than anything else, but there are some key questions you can answer to help make the right decision:

 - What’s the estimated cost of the project?
 For example, if you’re tackling a small landscaping project for $5k or less, it might not be personal loan territory.
 Instead, you might be better off paying with cash or a home equity line of credit (if you already have access).

 - What does your timeline look like?
 If you require fast funds, such as to complete an urgent project, you don’t have time to wait around for a home equity loan approval.
-A personal loan may fit nicely here, as you can usually receive a same-day decision in most cases after accepting the terms of the loan.
+A personal loan may fit nicely here, as money can be sent as soon as the next business day once you’re approved and accept the loan.